-Website Filters are used to allow LAN computers from accessing specific web sites by the URL or domain.
+Website Filters are used to deny or allow LAN computers from accessing specific web sites by the URL or domain.
 A URL is a specially formatted text string that defines a location on the Internet.
-If any part of the URL contains the listed word, the site will be accessible.
-To use this feature, enter the text string to be blocked and click Save Settings.
-The text to be blocked will appear in the list.
+If any part of the URL the blocked words applied, the site will not be accessible and the web page will not displayed.
+When applying for allowed list, only keywords entered will be allowed and anything else will be blocked.
+To use this feature, enter the text and click Save Setings.
 To delete the text, click Clear the List Below.

-Website URL/ Enter the keywords or URLs that you want to Domain: allow.
-Any URL with the keyword in it will be allowed.
+Website URL/ Enter the URLs that you want to deny or Domain: allow LAN computers from accessing.